jporras1/jporras1/README.md

 - 👋 Hi, I’m @jporras1
-- 👀 I’m interested in ...
+- 👀 I’m interested in embedded microcontrollers, and other embedded operating systems.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning tricks with C, and microcontrollers.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing yet, looking though.
 - 📫 How to reach me ... email. javi.jr2150@gmail.com

 <!---